 The story of Mackmyra, Sweden's first whisky distillery!

-So, you’ve been treated to Mackmyra Grönt Te in your Pour & Sip box this month.
-The Swedish whisky was finished in casks that were freshly seasoned with a blend of Oloroso sherry and green tea leaves, and that unique finish may have got you wondering a bit about the creative minds behind the expression.
-Let us give you an insight!
+So, you’ve been treated to Mackmyra Grönt Te in your Pour & Sip box this month, a Swedish whisky finished in casks that were freshly seasoned with a blend of Oloroso sherry and green tea leaves.
+That unique finish may have got you wondering a bit about the creative minds behind the expression – let us give you an insight!

 Back in 1999, Mackmyra was the first and only whisky distillery in Sweden.
 The story began a year before that with eight whisky-loving friends on a ski trip, who, while sipping on the good stuff, came to the stark realisation that there was nobody producing whisky in Sweden.
 Not content to wait for someone else to solve their problem, they decided to do it themselves.
 A year later, the dream was a reality.